dario-vega/demo-lab-baggage/README.md

 13. Create the Stream - nosql_demos
 14. Create and configure the Service Connector - nosql_demos
 15. Create and configure the API Gateway - nosql_demos - /BaggageDemo/{api}
-16. Update the policies with the good ocid
+16. Update the policies with the good ocid- if needed
 17. Execute the API and Streaming tests

 ### IaC - NoSQL Tables Deployment